serkannkara/serkannkara/README.md

 #### iOS Developer
 ![iOS Developer](https://ajmendez.github.io/assets/helloworld_finished.png)

 I'm Serkan from Turkey, and I developing iOS application with Swift.
-I really enjoy Swift languages, App Frameworks and all of relation to Apple, as well as interested data structures and algorithms.
+I really enjoy Swift language, App Framework and all of relation to Apple, as well as interested data structures and algorithms.

 📱 Swift / UIKit / SwiftUI